hyling/kean.github.io/_posts/2018-08-11-app-architecture.markdown

 ## Conclusion

 App architecture is a topic that might seem intimidating.
 There are so many acronyms which stand for things that seem so abstract.
 But don’t get discouraged.
-Most of the architectures are actually very similar and are all there to help you achieve the same things – write great software.
+Most of the architectures are actually very similar and are all there to help you achieve the same thing – write great software.